Rex Hudler: Playing career

 Hudler played for six different Major League Baseball teams, and at every position except pitcher and catcher throughout his career: the New York Yankees (1984–1985), Baltimore Orioles (1986), Montreal Expos (1988–1990), St. Louis Cardinals (1990–1992), California Angels (1994–1996), and Philadelphia Phillies (1997–1998).
+After batting .250 with the Columbus Clippers and .157 in 20 games with the Yankees, he was traded along with Rich Bordi to the Orioles for Gary Roenicke on December 11, 1985 in a transaction that was completed five days later on December 16 when Leo Hernández was also sent to New York.
 He also played for the Yakult Swallows of the Japanese Central League in 1993, contributing to the team's Japan Series championship.

 A 1978 graduate of Bullard High School (Fresno, California), Hudler played baseball, soccer and football, earning first-team All-America honors as a wide receiver.
 Prior to signing with the Yankees, Hudler was visited by Notre Dame, which hoped that he would suit up for their football team.

 Hudler saw playing time in the minor leagues with the Rochester Red Wings of the Triple-A International League in 1986 and 1987.
 He then saw playing time with the Triple-A Indianapolis Indians of the American Association in 1988 as the starting third baseman.
+He retired from professional baseball following his final appearance with the Buffalo Bisons on July 16, 1998.

 Hudler was nicknamed "Bug-Eater" during his time in St. Louis.
 During a game, he picked an enormous June bug off his cap.
 Cardinals teammate Tom Pagnozzi dared him to eat it.
 His teammates collectively offered him $800 to eat the bug, which he accepted.

 Hudler was a 1999 inductee into the Fresno Athletic Hall of Fame.